 Pricing A Classic Or Vintage Boat

 Buying a vintage boat makes the purchase of a regular used boat look like a walk in the park.
 Such vessels are difficult to find and price, and to some degree, even to define.
-The Antique & Classic Boat Society has five categories of older vessels based on age:
+The Antique & Classic Boat Society has five categories of older vessels based on age (shown below).

-For our purposes here, we’ll refer to them interchangeably as classic or vintage.
+For our purposes here, we’ll refer to them interchangeably as classic or vintage since many sellers would refer to them that way in the market.

 Classic boat brands such as Chris-Craft or Riva have increased 5% per year over the past two decades (depending on condition and whether they were preserved or restored).
 However, finding a fair valuation is difficult due to a lack of comps and prices fluctuate over time like with other collectibles.